Import your vehicle to Panama: the guide to taxes and procedures

 The alternative: buying a car in Panama?

-After analyzing the costs, many expats ask the same question.
-Here is a balanced view:
+After analyzing the costs, many expats consider buying locally:

-Our recommendation: If your car has a high value (sentimental or monetary) or is a hard-to-find model, importation may be ideal.
-For standard cars, it is often more practical to sell in your country and buy another in Panama.
+Our recommendation: For standard cars, it is often more practical to sell in your country and buy another in Panama.
+Importation is ideal for high-value or sentimental models.

 Frequently asked questions about importation